 Using web crawling to detect counterfeit products

-[spacer height=”10px”]Web crawling is a versatile technology and can be designed to suit plethora of use cases.
-When it comes to detection of counterfeit products on Ecommerce websites, there are a few red flags to look for.
-Here is what you could set a web crawler to look for in the product catalogues.
+[spacer height=”10px”]Web crawling is a versatile technology and can be designed to suit a plethora of use cases.
+When it comes to the detection of counterfeit products on Ecommerce websites, there are a few red flags to look for.
+Here is what you could set a web crawler to look for in the product catalogs.

 1. High price fluctuation

-If your company has authorised sellers for products, components or accessories, the best thing to do is crawl the entire catalogue looking for product listings by sellers other than the authorised ones.
-If you find an unauthorised seller, there is a high chance that the product is a duplicate.
+If your company has authorized sellers for products, components, or accessories, the best thing to do is crawl the entire catalog looking for product listings by sellers other than the authorized ones.
+If you find an unauthorized seller, there is a high chance that the product is a duplicate.
 It’s fairly easy to set up a crawler to alert you when such instances occur.

 Crawl the customer reviews